wallarm/product-documentation/docs/latest/admin-en/configuration-guides/allocate-resources-for-node.md

-# Allocating Resources for Wallarm Node
+# Allocating Resources for Wallarm NGINX Node

-The amount of memory and CPU resources allocated for the filtering node determines the quality and speed of request processing.
-These instructions describe the recommendations for filtering node memory allocation.
+The amount of memory and CPU resources allocated for the Wallarm NGINX node determines the quality and speed of request processing.
+These instructions describe the recommendations for self-hosted NGINX node memory allocation.

 In a filtering node there are two main memory and CPU consumers: